CollerDevTeam/style-guides/CSS/css-guide.md

 ### Use a space after a property name’s colon

-Always use a single space between property and value (but no space between property and colon) for consistency reasons.
+Always use a single space between property and value (but no space between property and colon).

+*Why?*: The helps to promote consistancy, and makes reading (and comparing) the code easier.

 Not Recommended:
   ```css